 - Choose five leadership traits to expand upon over the next month.

-- Jumpstart this process by checking out the top leadership books and business podcasts.
+- Jumpstart this process by checking out the best leadership books and business podcasts.

-- Research additional material for developing these leadership traits.
+- Research additional material for developing these as leadership strengths.

 - Create a list of resources for growth.